November 15, 2023

 • Automatic percentile gating precisely moves a gate vertex or edge to a specified percentile of one or more control files.
 For example, you can move a range gate to the 99th percentile of an unstimulated or isotype control.
 This approach facilitates comparative analysis of samples; for example, when comparing normalized outcomes donor-by-donor.

-In order to streamline the gating process most efficiently, there are several important points to remember when usingthese tools.
+In order to streamline the gating process most efficiently, there are several important points to remember when using these tools.

-2 – Quality control is indispensable
+2 – Quality control is indispensable for Flow Cytometry Analysis

 One of the most important aspects of high-quality analysis is high-quality data.
 To generate high-quality data, build quality control processes into your workflows to ensure reliability and accuracy, and identify issues promptly.
-For example, verify staining via positive controls, use beads to calibrate and verify cytometer performance, and reduce technical variability as much as possible.
-This maximizes the potential from each dataset, whether you use automatic tools in analysis or not.

-Automatic gate tailoring uses one or more files as a reference for setting gate positions.
-Training data must be representative of the overall dataset, and carefully gated for best results.
 An experiment with different cell types, disease states, or experimental conditions should include examples of all of those in the training data.
 This enhances the algorithm’s ability to properly adjust gates.
-Consistent choices when gating the training data will also reduce variability.

 Combining meticulous experiment design, trustworthy data, and carefully curated training data with automated tools increases efficiency and accuracy.
-By incorporating these best practices, researchers can harness the full power of autogating tools to optimize their workflows.

-If you’re interested in trying autogating, you can sign up for a free two month trial of CellEngine at https://cellengine.com/.
+If you’re interested in trying autogating, you can sign up for a free two-month trial of CellEngine at https://cellengine.com/.

 About the author: